Improvised explosive device: Infrared

 The British accused Iran and Hezbollah of teaching Iraqi fighters to use infrared light beams to trigger IEDs.
 As the occupation forces became more sophisticated in interrupting radio signals around their convoys, the insurgents adapted their triggering methods.
 In some cases, when a more advanced method was disrupted, the insurgents regressed to using uninterruptible means, such as hard wires from the IED to detonator; however, this method is much harder to effectively conceal.
 It later emerged however, that these "advanced" IEDs were actually old IRA technology.
 The infrared beam method was perfected by the IRA in the early 1990s after it acquired the technology from a botched undercover British Army operation.
 Many of the IEDs being used against the invading coalition forces in Iraq were originally developed by the British Army who unintentionally passed the information on to the IRA.
-The IRA taught their techniques to the Palestine Liberation Organisation and the knowledge spread to Iraq.
+The IRA taught their techniques to the Palestine Liberation Organization and the knowledge spread to Iraq.